Alicia Keys: 2003–2005: The Diary of Alicia Keys and Unplugged

-Later that year, Keys released her novel Tears for Water: Songbook of Poems and Lyrics, a collection of unreleased poems from her journals and lyrics.
-The title derived from one of her poems, "Love and Chains" from the line: "I don't mind drinking my tears for water."
+Later that year, Keys released her book Tears for Water: Songbook of Poems and Lyrics, a collection of unreleased poems from her journals and lyrics.
+The title derived from one of her poems, "Love and Chains", from the line: "I don't mind drinking my tears for water."
 She said the title is the foundation of her writing because "everything I have ever written has stemmed from my tears of joy, of pain, of sorrow, of depression, even of question".
 The book sold over US$500,000 and Keys made The New York Times bestseller list in 2005.
 The following year, she won a second consecutive award for Best R&B Video at the MTV Video Music Awards for the video "Karma".
 Keys performed "If I Ain't Got You" and then joined Jamie Foxx and Quincy Jones in a rendition of "Georgia on My Mind", the Hoagy Carmichael song made famous by Ray Charles in 1960 at the 2005 Grammy Awards.
 That evening, she won four Grammy Awards: Best Female R&B Vocal Performance for "If I Ain't Got You", Best R&B Song for "You Don't Know My Name", Best R&B Album for The Diary of Alicia Keys, and Best R&B Performance by a Duo or Group with Vocals" for "My Boo" with Usher.

 Keys performed and taped her installment of the MTV Unplugged series in July 2005 at the Brooklyn Academy of Music.
 During this session, Keys added new arrangements to her original songs and performed a few choice covers.
 The session was released on CD and DVD in October 2005.
 Simply titled Unplugged, the album debuted at number one on the U.S. Billboard 200 chart with 196,000 units sold in its first week of release.
 The album sold one million copies in the United States, where it was certified Platinum by the RIAA, and two million copies worldwide.
 The debut of Keys's Unplugged was the highest for an MTV Unplugged album since Nirvana's 1994 MTV Unplugged in New York and the first Unplugged by a female artist to debut at number one.
 The album's first single, "Unbreakable", peaked at number 34 on the Billboard Hot 100 and number four on the Hot R&B/Hip-Hop Songs.
 It remained at number one on the Billboard Hot Adult R&B Airplay for 11 weeks.
 The album's second and final single, "Every Little Bit Hurts", was released in January 2006, it failed to enter the U.S. charts.

 Keys opened a recording studio in Long Island, New York, called The Oven Studios, which she co-owns with her production and songwriting partner Kerry "Krucial" Brothers.
 The studio was designed by renowned studio architect John Storyk of WSDG, designer of Jimi Hendrix' Electric Lady Studios.
 Keys and Brothers are the co-founders of KrucialKeys Enterprises, a production and songwriting team who have assisted Keys in creating her albums as well as creating music for other artists.